aarthivenkat/Advanced-BINF-Lab-CSE185/CSE185_Week2_PartI.md

 ```

 How many variants are reported back now, and how abundant are they?
 Modify the `awk` script again
-to extract the position, reference base, and frequency.
+to extract the position, reference base, alternative base, and frequency.
 The frequency is part of field `$10`, so run the
 command below.

 ```shell